saadsaif97/laravel-blog/README.md

 ↓↓↓↓ SOLVED (both variables should have same name) ↓↓↓↓
 </pre>

-Does not exits in this case
+Does exits in this case

 -   Route